DanielChahine0/Webpage-Resource-Fetch-Analyzer/README.md

   - Iframes, embeds, and objects
   - Resources in inline styles and `<style>` blocks
 - **Size Calculation**: Fetches and calculates the size of each resource
-- **Beautiful UI**: Modern, responsive interface with gradient design
+- **Dark Theme UI**: Clean, modern interface that's easy on the eyes
 - **Export Functionality**: Export analysis results to CSV format
 - **Statistics Dashboard**: View total files, total size, and main HTML size at a glance
+- **Timeout Protection**: 10-second timeout prevents hanging on slow resources

 ## 🚀 Getting Started